TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

-# How to Import Data from Hive Table into Snappydata Table
+# How to Import Data from Hive Table into SnappyData Table

 **Option 1**